abrtz/sentiment-analysis-with-neural-network/README.md

 The neural network was built following the steps described in the book Make Your Own Neural Network by Tariq Rashid (2016).

-Notebooks 01 and 02 contain the code from the abovementioned book to create a NN for image recognition.
+Notebooks 01 and 02 contain the code applied following the code proposed in the abovementioned book to create a NN for image recognition.

 Notebooks 03 and 04 contain the code to explore the dataset to perform the sentiment analysis task.